-- 1.4 Consider the annual property tax increase required to cover the projected cost of the existing service levels as well as any new or enhanced services. - 1.5 Adjust the tax rate ratios each year to maintain stability while ensuring the tax rate is reflective of both market and non-market changes. - 1.6 Set annual property tax rates after considering significant new growth or loss of assessment in each property class. - 1.7 Use the property tax levy and payments in lieu of taxes to balance the budget each year after reviewing the potential for sustainable revenue from all other sources. - 1.8 Mitigate the impact on property taxes by researching non-property tax revenue sources whenever possible, applying for government grants, charging appropriate user fees and developing strategic alliances, partnerships and shared project funding to reduce costs of service delivery.
+- 1.5 Adjust the tax rates each year with the intent of gradually working towards a commercial to residential ratio of 2.50:1 - 1.6 Consider the annual property tax increase required to cover the projected cost of the existing service levels as well as any new or enhanced services. - 1.7 Adjust the tax rate ratios each year to maintain stability while ensuring the tax rate considers is reflective of both market and non-market changes. - 1.8 Set annual property tax rates after considering significant new growth or loss of assessment in each property class. - 1.9 Use the property tax levy and payments in lieu of taxes to balance the budget each year after reviewing the potential for sustainable revenue from all other sources. - 1.10 Mitigate the impact on property taxes by researching non-property tax revenue sources whenever possible, such as applying for government grants, charging appropriate user fees and developing strategic alliances, partnerships and shared project funding to reduce costs of service delivery.